digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Exclusive Lock Acquisition
 """"""""""""""""""""""""""

 A participant node replica uses a write connection pool that is tied to an exclusive lock on a main connection, and a shared lock on all pool connections.
 If the main lock is lost, the pool's connections are ramped down.
-The new active replica must wait until all the passive node's pool connections are closed, which is done by trying to acquire the shared lock in exclusive mode
+The new active replica must wait until all the passive node's pool connections are closed, which is done by trying to acquire the shared lock in exclusive mode.

 ..
 NOTE::
   Using the same connection for writes ensures that the lock is active while writes are performed.